English Football League: Competition

-League
+Divisions

 The EFL's 72 member clubs are grouped into three divisions: the EFL Championship, EFL League One, and EFL League Two (previously the Football League First Division, Football League Second Division and Football League Third Division respectively; they were renamed for sponsorship reasons).
 Each division has 24 clubs.
 Every season each club plays the others in its division twice, at home and away, for a total of 46 games.

 Clubs gain three points for a win, one for a draw, and none for a defeat.
 At the end of the season, clubs at the top of their division win promotion to the next higher division, while those at the bottom are relegated to the next lower one.
 At the top end of the competition, three Championship clubs win promotion from the Football League to the Premier League, with the bottom three Premier League clubs taking their places.
 At the lower end, two League Two clubs lose their Football League status with relegation to the National division of the National League, while two teams from that division join League Two of The Football League in their stead.